Nuru-Dawud/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Tasks
+*Tasks
-0. Positive anything is better than negative nothing mandatory
+*0. Positive anything is better than negative nothing mandatory
 This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print whether the number stored in the variable n is positive or negative.

-You can find the source code here
+*You can find the source code here
-The variable n will store a different value every time you will run this program You don’t have to understand what rand, srand, RAND_MAX do.
+*The variable n will store a different value every time you will run this program You don’t have to understand what rand, srand, RAND_MAX do.
 Please do not touch this code The output of the program should be:
 The number, followed by